AKVorrat/platformregulation-text/text.md

 ## `MUST` Dominant Platforms
 By dominant platforms, we understand online or social media platforms that have significant market power in a majority of countries in the EEA and a minimum global revenue of a certain threshold.

+> Examples of definitions for significant market power and how a regulator should assess them can be found in telecommunication law, e.g. [Article 35 auf the Austrian Telecommunications Act 2003](https://www.rtr.at/en/tk/TKG2003/Telecommunications_Act_2003__unofficial_.pdf)

 ## `MUST` Sponsored Content
-By sponsored content, we understand all content that has been paid for to be displayed or to enlarge its reach.
+By sponsored content, we understand all content for which a payment has been made in order to promote it, either in general or to a specific audience.

 ## `MUST` Dark Content
-By dark content, we understand all sponsored content that is not published on the account of the advertiser and displayed only to a specified target audience.
+By dark content, we understand all sponsored content that is not visibly published through the account of the advertiser and displayed only to a specified target audience.

 > [What is the Difference Between a Sponsored Post and a Paid Ad?](https://blog.envisionitsolutions.com/what-is-the-difference-between-a-sponsored-post-and-a-paid-ad)

 ## `MUST` API Accessibility
-By API accessible, we understand a computer information system that gives access to all content via a unique identifier.
-This requires that all data has to be downloadable in bulk, by day, week, year and per country.
+By API accessible, we understand a computer information system that gives access to content via a unique identifier.
+This requires that data has to be downloadable in bulk, by day, week, year and per country.
 New data shall be accessible via the system within a day of being published.
 APIs should be designed in a way to sustain independent research and long-term studies.

 > [Facebook and Google: This is What an Effective Ad Archive API Looks Like](https://blog.mozilla.org/blog/2019/03/27/facebook-and-google-this-is-what-an-effective-ad-archive-api-looks-like/)
 > [Facebook's Ad Archive API is Inadequate](https://blog.mozilla.org/blog/2019/04/29/facebooks-ad-archive-api-is-inadequate/)